Reeperk/big-jobs-pack/README.md

-This Script was programmed by Jérémie N'gadi
+I have used esx_policejob that was programmed by Jérémie N'gadi.